 Sort Everything in Four Boxes

-Prepare four large boxes that could help you categorized all the items that you have pulled out.
+Prepare four large boxes that could help you categorize all the items that you have pulled out.

-Once you’re done sorting, you can immediately throw this out away to immediately free up some space in your room/house.
+Once you’re done sorting, you can immediately throw this away to free up some space in your room/house.